jpedro/king-rules/README.md

 setting in the ingress' rule).
 Using wildcards at the DNS and LB certificate levels, one can expose these services in subdomains faster.

-I draw inspiration from https://github.com/hxquangnhat/kubernetes-auto-ingress but that code creates a new ingress for each seervice every time, which is exactly what we're trying to avoid here.
+I drew inspiration from https://github.com/hxquangnhat/kubernetes-auto-ingress but that code creates a new ingress for each seervice every time, which is exactly what we're trying to avoid here.